GAKUEngine/gaku/README.md

 --------------
 We welcome anyone.
 We will not exclde people from this project based on their identity, preferences, political affiliation, opinions, or how they chose to express themselves on any media.
-If you write good code we're happy to have you as a contributor.
+If you writCCe good code we're happy to have you as a contributor.